1979 United Kingdom general election: Results

-In the end, the overall swing of 5.2% was the largest since 1945, and gave the Conservatives a workable majority of 44 for the country's first female Prime Minister.
+In the end, the overall swing of 5.2% was the largest since 1945, and gave the Conservatives a workable majority of 43 for the country's first female prime minister.
 The Conservative victory in 1979 also marked a change in government which would continue for 18 years, including the entire 1980s, until the Labour victory of 1997.
 It marked a period of political stability in the United Kingdom following four changes of government in the space of 15 years.
-Although the Conservatives would go on to win more seats under Thatcher in 1983 and 1987, and again under Boris Johnson in 2019, the Tories have never since matched the 43.9% of the popular vote they recorded in 1979.
+Although the Conservatives would go on to win more seats under Thatcher in 1983 and 1987, and again under Boris Johnson in 2019, the Tories have never since matched the 43.9% of the popular vote they won in 1979.
+This also remains the most recent election in which the Tories won an overall majority from opposition.

 The SNP saw a massive collapse in support, losing 9 of its 11 MPs.
 The Liberal Party had a disappointing election; its scandal-hit former leader Jeremy Thorpe lost his seat in North Devon to the Conservatives.

+The National Front (NF) would record their highest ever vote in a general election with 0.6% of the popular vote.
+They would decline after.
+This was also the highest vote for a British Far-right party until 2010 when the British National Party received a higher popular vote.